Monday, January 26, 2026

 Final Note

 I just shared a vision.
 I may be correct or wrong.
 But I know that revisions need to be made in the current education system, so that it is in alignment with the holistic development of children.
 I understand the implementation may be a time-taking process.
-It will also involve high amount of teacher training.
+It will also involve high amount of teacher training and many other challenges.
 But it's also good for tackling unemployment as many qualified students aren't getting the right jobs (some sadly being delivery people).
+We can at least try to take small steps towards this vision.
 Once implemented, it will be prolific in the long run.

 Thanks and Regards,